 Need to expunge a DUI conviction?
 Call us for help . . .

-Call us at 855-LAW-FIRM (855-529-3476) or complete the form on this page to discuss your case in confidence with an experienced California DUI defense attorney in your area.
+Call us or complete the form on this page to discuss your case in confidence with an experienced California DUI defense attorney in your area.

 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 We may also be able to help if you were convicted of DUI in Nevada.
 For more information, please see our article on how to seal Nevada DUI records.

 - Penal Code 1203.4(a)